35 miles a day is easy, right? Then do it and take the prize.

 Cancellations made less than 60 days prior to event will not be refunded.

-If we cancel, 100% of fees will be refunded.
+If we cancel, 100% of fees can be refunded.

 And so you know, we’re pumped for this.
 It’s a hot minute before this race starts, but we’ll all be on the water soon, and it’s gonna be a hell of a time.